-\end{enumerate} SDSS J2222+2745 is a complex cluster, with a relatively small number of secure multiply imaged sources.
-Going beyond \textit{point-like} strong lensing models, by including the surface brightness distribution of the multiple images of the quasar host galaxy and of the southern tangential arc, will alleviate current model degeneracies, resulting in a significant improvement of the modelling robustness.
-This will in turn provide more accurate and precise lens total mass reconstruction and predictions for the multiple image systems.
-As already remarked in \citetalias[]{Acebron2022}, to fully exploit cluster-scale lensing systems like SDSS J2222+2745 as cosmological probes, it is key that all available lensing observables, including the measured values and errors of the time delays \citep{Grillo2018, Grillo2020}, are incorporated in the analyses.
-The full MUSE spectroscopic catalogue of SDSS J2222+2745 presented in this work is made publicly available \footnote{The catalogue will be released at \url{www.fe.infn.it/astro/lensing} upon publication.}.
+\end{enumerate} SDSS J2222+2745 is a complex cluster with a relatively small number of secure multiply imaged sources.
+Going beyond {point-like} SL models, by including the surface brightness distribution of the multiple images of the quasar host galaxy and of the southern tangential arc, will alleviate current model degeneracies and result in a significant improvement of the modelling robustness.
+This will in turn provide more accurate and precise lens total mass reconstructions and predictions for the multiple image systems.
+As already remarked in \citetalias[]{Acebron2022}, to fully exploit cluster-scale lensing systems such as SDSS J2222+2745 as cosmological probes, it is key that all available lensing observables, including the measured values and errors of the time delays \citep{Grillo2018, Grillo2020}, be incorporated in the analyses.
+The full MUSE spectroscopic catalogue of SDSS J2222+2745 presented in this work is made publicly available\footnote{The catalogue is available at \url{www.fe.infn.it/astro/lensing}.}.

 \begin{appendix}